Tom Hanson Photojournalism Award

 • Hannah Yoon, photojournalist and 2014 Tom Hanson Photojournalism Award winner;

-• Scott White, editor of The Conversation Canada and an honorary CJF governor.
+• Scott White, Senior Director, Media Relations and External Communications, Healthcare of Ontario Pension Plan and an honorary CJF governor.

 This award is generously supported by Sony.